 For instructions on how to copy the video files to your computer, please see our retrieve videos instructional how-to.

 As always, drive safe!

-To request additional information, please don't hesitate to use the contact form or e-mail us at email@example.com.
-We always give our best effort to respond to inquiries within 24 hours.
+To request additional information, please don't hesitate to contact us.
+We always give our best effort to respond to inquiries within 1 business day.